Embracing Human Difference in Music Education: Suggestions for Honoring Diversity in Music Classrooms

 Shaw, J. (2012).
 The skin that we sing: Culturally responsive choral music education.
 Music Educators Journal, 98(4), 75-81.

-Karen Salvador and Mara Culp will be presenting at the NAfME Music Research and Teacher Education National Conference in Atlanta, GA.
-Register today for the 2018 conference in Atlanta, GA, March 22-24.
+Karen Salvador and Mara Culp presented at the NAfME Music Research and Teacher Education National Conference in Atlanta, GA, March 22-24, 2018.

 About the authors: